Scroll down for FREQUENTLY ASKED QUESTIONS &

 (where the Google Play redeem is sold separately)?

-A: Disney codes are meant to be 1 single redemption.
+A: Disney codes were meant to be 1 single redemption.
 However, there currently is a glitch (which Disney is aware of but has not yet fixed) which allows Disney codes to be split and redeemed twice - once through Movies Anywhere and once through Google Play.
 Most of the Google Play versions will port across linked Movies Anywhere accounts.

 I choose to only sell full Disney codes because Disney is aware of the glitch and is known to track their codes and the accounts they are redeemed with.
 I only provide 100% full, unadulterated, glitch-free Disney codes - so that you as a Buyer do not have to worry about potential action from Disney on your account.
+However, I have no problems with buyers and sellers who choose to use split Disney codes.
+This glitch has been around long enough.
+If it was meant to be fixed, it would be done by now.

 Q: But you sell split Ultraviolet/iTunes codes.
 Isn't that hypocritical?

 A: No. Certain movie companies will allot 2 licenses per code - one for Ultraviolet/Movies Anywhere and one for iTunes.
-There is no sneaky, manipulative glitch involved to redeem these.

 Q: Can I split a Disney code that I buy from you?

 A: Once you have the code, you can do whatever you want with it.
-Disney, Google and redeemdigitalmovie.com might eventually get their collective acts together and crack down, so enjoy it while it lasts.

 Q: Do you pre-sell codes before you have them?